Materials-Data-Science-and-Informatics/metador-core/ardiem_container/ih5/PATCH_THEORY.md

 * there MUST NOT be a dataset or attribute with value `np.void(b'\x7f')` (ASCII-DEL)

 We expect that this will not affect any imaginable realistic use cases, though.

+## Patching over Stubs

+We also provide the possibility to create an auxiliary **stub base container**.
+It mimics a real dataset by having its metadata (with an additional `is_stub` flag set), contain all paths and attributes that are included in the container, but no actual data.

+The use of such a stub is to be a foundation for creating patches without having the complete dataset locally available.
+The stub can be constructed from only the information stored in the most recent user block and a **skeleton** of existing paths and attributes inside the container.

+**Patches created on top of a stub are compatible with the real dataset**, so the patch can be created locally without having the full dataset and then be uploaded to the same location where the dataset is actually stored in order to update the remote dataset.

+The stub containers may not be used for merging the data for obvious reasons.
+Also, accessing a stub-based patch will only allow to see data added in the patch - for every non-overridden path there will be just a placeholder "stub" where the data would be located in the real dataset the stub is based on.